 And that’s all one can really ask for from a free product.

-One of its best features is just how smooth everything runs.
+One of its best features is just how smoothly everything runs.
 You could easily mistake apps running the virtual space to be on their intended machines.
 Everything is stable and surprisingly very fast compared to paid alternatives.

 Another convenience factor is that you can get away without administrator privileges on the computer.
 This can often cause hiccups with other software, but it’s not something you need to worry about with QEMU.